Scrapbook and Bloggish Musings 1

 Cataracts, Claude Monet, and Mistaken Identity: It is a apropos of something that the first painting I chose to create after receiving my cataract surgeries should be a copy of a painting I believed (falsely) to be by Claude Monet.
 Cataracts greatly degraded his painting in later life.

 Perry original painting “Giverny Landscape in Monet’s Garden” by Lilla Cabot Perry.
-She created at least two paintings from this perspective, with the second one being more restrained in approach.

-This is my second effort at copying an oil painting by a dead painter.
-(See above.)
 I have often told my students that I would make a master forger should I ever turn my talents to a fruitful occupation.

 Perry painting copy My version of Perry’s Monet-inspired landscape.